safesoftware/FMETraining/ServerAuthoring1Basics/Exercise6.md

 <br>**5) Generate Workspace**
 <br>That was the first workspace in our project.
 Now for the second.

-Open Workbench and generate a new workspace with these parameters:
+Open Workbench if necessary and generate a new workspace with these parameters:

 <table style="border: 0px">